 - I would have researched more about the history of Machu Picchu BEFORE getting there.
 I’m terrible about things like this; I often find out the significance of a place only after I’ve visited it.

 If you want to know who I stayed with in Cusco, his Airbnb listing is here.
 I highly recommend staying with Manuel and his family.
 His father, Daniel, was actually our tour guide to Machu Picchu!
-If you use my referral link to sign up for your first Airbnb account, you’ll get $40 in credit which you can automatically apply to a stay with Manuel in Cusco (tell him I said hello!).
+Click here to book your stay with Manuel in Cusco (tell him I said hello!).